 Well into summer now and much happening in the world, as always.
 Stay with us as we approach the center of the calendar and round out our first year.
-Here is our look back on the week in the arts.
+Welcome to the .051st edition of Prescriptions.
+Here is our review of the week in the arts.

 Jasmina Cibic / The Pavilion